ED 610 Unmaking the Adult Learner: Adult Education from Training to Empowered Possibility

 How Many Responses and When?

-I will ask that you submit your responses to questions on two different occasions during the term.
+I will pose questions each week.
+However, I will ask that you submit your responses to the questions only on two different occasions during the term.

 Each set of responses submitted = 25% (x 2 = 50%)

-I will ask that you develop and submit a “work in progress” of an individual study appropriate for adult learning and teaching.
-This will be our final project.
-I say a work in progress because I am more interested that you get a chance to explore and try out ideas rather than being pressured to complete a project in such a short amount of time.
+I will ask that you develop and submit a “work in progress” of your own individual study appropriate of adult learning and teaching.
+I say a work in progress because I am more interested that you get a chance to explore and try out ideas rather than being pressured to complete a pre-determined project in a short amount of time.

 Because andragogy honors the interests and desires of the adult learner, you will be able to determine the topic of your own final project.
 I will provide a few suggestions for final projects you might wish to develop.